Abu-Sid/all-star-league/README.md

 ## React Router Assignment

-In the project i have deployed a react router based USA All Star Sports League site where user can select specific league for details. in this project i had used css grid, flex, react-bootstrap, and material-UI for responsive site.
+In this project i have deployed a react router based USA All Star Sports League site where user can select specific league for details.
+For make sit responsive had used css grid, flex, react-bootstrap, and material-UI.
 I have deployed this project via netlify website.

 ### Live Site